wolfazoid/ai-agent/README.md

 # ai-agent

 A guided project utilizing Google GenAI agent to read and mainpulate files in a local repository.
-Very unsafe, very unsecure.
+Very unsafe, very lacking in security.